jfrog/terraform-provider-artifactory/docs/data-sources/artifactory_group.md

-# Artifactory File Info Data Source
+# Artifactory Group Data Source

 Provides an Artifactory group datasource.
 This can be used to read the configuration of groups in artifactory.